TinyCircuits/TinyCircuits-TinyShield-GPS-ASD2501/README.md

 # TinyCircuits TinyShield GPS Board
-# ASD2501 Rev3
+# ASD2501 Rev4

-These are the design files for the TinyCircuits ASD2501 Rev 3 PCB.
+The design files are located under design_files/ for the TinyCircuits ASD2501 Rev 4 PCB.
 This is a TinyShield board that has a GPS module, local power supply, antenna and level shifters to receive GPS data.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.